 Let me share some of those rocks under which I have found toxic leaders in my various interviews and experience.
 There are a number of indicators of abusive leadership and it is important to be able to diagnose toxic leadership and root it out from your organization.

-Because it is nearly guaranteed they will kill your organization if left unchecked.
+Because it is nearly guaranteed toxic leaders will kill your organization if left unchecked.

 This is meant as a simple list and it is not conclusive.
-But it can give you something to consider while we isolate:
+But it can give you something to consider if you are wondering if you serve a toxic leader:

 1. Lack of Humility